Butter Pecan Cake with Buttercream Frosting

 To serve: Once decorated the cake can be served immediately, but I find it’s best to let cakes chill a bit in the fridge.
 At least 30 minutes of chilling is recommended.

-This helps firm up the cake and frosting a bit and make slicing easier.
+This helps firm up frostings and cakes like what I did in my Chocolate Peanut Butter Cheesecake recipe a bit and make slicing easier.
 Chilled desserts also taste less sweet, which lets the butter pecan flavors shine through without too much sweetness.

 For extra amazingness